PhilipKone/cybersecurityWork/researchPP.md

 #### 1.4 Outline of Methodology

-This structured methodology ensures the research is actionable, measurable, and directly builds on and extends the state-of-the-art in phishing detection.To achieve these objectives, the research will proceed as follows:
+This methodology ensures the research is actionable, measurable, and directly builds on and extends the state-of-the-art in phishing detection.To achieve these objectives, the research will proceed as follows:

 1. **Baseline Replication and Data Preparation:**